13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Location: Mission Valley

 Creating a charming and inviting ambiance, Kings Inn in Mission Valley prides itself on friendly service.
 You’ll enjoy clean and spacious rooms, free parking and WiFi, a kidney-shaped pool (the largest in Mission Valley) and laundry services.
 Rest assured that you won’t go hungry as there are two fun restaurants on site.
 The Waffle Spot is famous for—you guessed it—waffles in addition to comfort food favorites like country fried steak and eggs or huevos rancheros.
 The Amigo Spot, a family-style Mexican restaurant, with a menu of carne asada fries, fajitas, California burritos and more.
 Located right off Interstate 8, guests will find an easy drive from Mission Valley to major attractions in San Diego.
-To give you an idea, Fashion Valley Mall a neighbor and this San Diego budget hotel is also within 15 minutes or less of Old Town San Diego (1 mile away), Balboa Park and downtown San Diego.Book Now
+To give you an idea, Fashion Valley Mall a neighbor and this San Diego budget hotel is also within 15 minutes or less of Old Town San Diego (1 mile away), Balboa Park and downtown San Diego.Book on Hotels.com

 Location: Mission Valley

 This modern, eco-friendly hotel provides guests with spacious rooms, easy freeway access, and excellent service.
 Amenities (with a small $5 resort fee) include an outdoor pool, Wi-Fi, free parking, daily housekeeping, and laundry/dry cleaning facilities.
 Rooms have luxury linens, blackout shades in addition to a microwave, refrigerator, and coffee/tea maker.
-Pets are welcome.Book Now
+Pets are welcome.Book on Hotels.com

 Old Town Inn